tasmota/docs/docs/ULP.md

     JUMPR wake_up, threshold_pos, GE
 ```

-After loading and starting you can send the ESP to deepsleep.
+After loading and starting you can send the ESP to deep sleep.
 For testing it is recommended to add the optional wake timer as a fallback:
 `ULP.sleep(30)`

 Try to wake up the system with the magnet.